crmorgan/nservicebus-intro/README.md

             .ToSaga(sagaData => sagaData.OrderId);
     }
     ```
-5. Update both `Handle` methods so they set the corresponding flag on the `ShippingPolicyData` class using the Saga'a `Data` property.
+5. Update both `Handle` methods so they set the corresponding flag on the `ShippingPolicyData` class using the saga'a `Data` property.
     ```cs
     public Task Handle(OrderPlaced message, IMessageHandlerContext context)
     {